Codeiwomple/TryHackMe/Scripting.md

 For me this was the most time consuming.
 The hardest part was getting the data in a usable format:
 - Attempt to connect to the server until the port is live
 - Once connected, request the data, in this case operation, number, next port
-- Recieve the data and assign it so we can use it
+- Receive the data and assign it so we can use it
 - Perform the operation
 - Move onto next port
 - Repeat this until we hit port 9867